Pankaj-Kumar110/Chatify/README.md

 ## Features

 - **Real-time Messaging**: Instant communication between users.
-- **User Profiles**: Each user has a profile with their information.
 - **Online Status**: Indicates if a user is online.
 - **Responsive Design**: Works on various devices.